Skip to content

 ):

 """Create overlapping patches on a transcripts dataframe, and save it in a cache.
-This can be used for trancript-based segmentation methods such as Baysor.
+This can be used for trancript-based segmentation methods such as Baysor or Proseg.

 !!! info "Prior segmentation usage"